Canon P Review: The Best Value LTM Rangefinder?

 • The Metal Shutter: A bold move away from traditional rubberized cloth.
 By using stainless steel, Canon proved they were willing to innovate on a structural level to ensure durability.

 The Canon P is famous for its 1:1 parallax corrected viewfinder, but in daily use, it’s a game of compromises.
-The camera features permanent bright lines for 35mm, 50mm, and 100mm all visible at once.
+The camera features permanent, automatic parallax corrected bright lines for accurate framing for 35mm, 50mm, and 100mm all visible at once.
+With its decent effective base length, focusing the 50mm f/1.4 wide open is consistently accurate.

 You can keep both eyes open while shooting.
 Your left eye sees the world as it is, and your right eye sees the same world but with bright-line frames floating in mid-air.